 by Gerald Rezes

-Winter arrived at 8:28am (PST) on December 21 – the longest night of the year.
+Winter arrives at 2:23 pm (PST) on December 21, 2018 – the longest night of the year.
 Winter is a great time for star gazing as long as the weather holds out and in Southern California this is usually the case.

 The before mentioned Betelgeuse along with Sirius and Procyon make up the asterism called the Winter Triangle.
 Sirius, the Dog Star, is the brightest star in the night sky; Procyon is a binary system with a white dwarf star.
 Rounding out the notable stars in the winter sky are Aldebara, Capella, Castor and Pollux.

 Opposite the galactic center, the winter presents the Milky Way’s outer arm spanning across the sky.
 With this river of stars, their are many Messier objects.
 The before mentioned Orion Nebula, M42, is probably the most famous winter object.

 Next perhaps is M1, The Crab Nebula, which is a circular supernova remnant from an explosion in 1054 AD.
 M45, The Pleiades, is sometimes mistaken for the Little Dipper but this open cluster of new stars is nowhere near the northern pole.
 There are several additional open clusters in the winter sky including: M41, M35, M36, M37, M38 and M67.
 Last, there are the Hyades, the nearest open cluster which makes up the “V” in Taurus.